duo-labs/sharedsignals/examples/README.md

 # Examples
-Code meant to help explain how the Shared Signals and Events (SSE) Framework is supposed to work.
+Code meant to help explain how the Shared Signals Framework (SSF) is supposed to work.
 We do not recommend using this code in production, although you are welcome to start from this code and build a more production-ready system.

 ## Running the examples
 To run the `transmitter` and `receiver` examples, please run
 ```
 docker-compose up --build
 ```